 General Course Information

-Course Code COMMERCE 7036 Course Knowledge Mngmt & Measurement (M) Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Assumed Knowledge At least 2 courses within specialisation Course Description The course explores the emerging art and science of managing knowledge and measuring intellectual capital in modern organisations.
+Course Code COMMERCE 7036 Course Knowledge Mngmt & Measurement (M) Coordinating Unit Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Assumed Knowledge At least 2 courses within specialisation Course Description The course explores the emerging art and science of managing knowledge and measuring intellectual capital in modern organisations.
 Topics: the parameters of knowledge management, the knowledge-based economy, paradigms and principles for knowledge management, implementation and electronic tools for knowledge management, knowledge measurement and valuation.

 Course Coordinator: Mr David Pender

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesKM&M addresses 4 areas which, between them, provide an understanding of the valuable role intangible assets play in business operations and business values.

 A variety of methods are employed in course delivery – lectures & workshops, case studies, simulations, guided research and self study.